Table of Contents

 If you have a quote in Jobber that doesn't end up getting converted to a job, you can archive it.
 This will change the quote's status from Sent to Archived.
 To do this, go to the quote and click More Actions > Archive Quote.
 This option will only be available if the quote is no longer showing as a Draft.

 The quote will be saved and kept on the client's profile and in the Archived section for quotes.

 You can customize certain things about your quote PDF including making custom fields visible to your client and adding a contract/disclaimer.
 The contract/disclaimer will appear in the bottom left corner of each quote PDF you send out and you can use it to add agreement verbiage or terms and conditions to your quote.

 You can find that setting by going to the Gear Icon > Settings > Branding.
 On this page there is an option for open PDF style.
 This will open a pop-up that has a tab on the top for Quotes where there is a field for the contract/disclaimer field as well as other settings for your quote PDFs.

-You can view reports on your quotes by going to Management and selecting either the Quotes created or Quotes converted.
+You can view reports on your quotes by going to Reports and selecting either the Quotes created or Quotes converted.
 In each report you can set the date range at the top, and add columns on the right.
 Learn more about Reports.